Why this comparison matters

 - Side Out — Pickleball: Watch-first pickleball scorekeeper with swipe-to-score, automatic serving order, voice announcements, side-out/rally/simple formats, iPhone scoreboard companion, HealthKit and iCloud sync.
 Free with IAP.

-- Tally: Watch-first scorekeeper for pickleball, tennis, padel, badminton, and table tennis.
-One tap per point, sport-aware rules engine, Live Activities, HealthKit, on-device Coach's Report on Pro. $3.99 one-time for scoring; optional $3.99/mo Pro.
+- Tally: Watch-first scorekeeper on Apple Watch and Wear OS (with iPhone and Android companion apps) for pickleball, tennis, padel, badminton, and table tennis.
+One tap per point, sport-aware rules engine, Live Activities, HealthKit, on-device Coach's Report on Pro.
+Free to download for scoring; optional Tally Pro (free for everyone through June 30, 2026, then $3.99/mo or $29.99/yr).

 Where Side Out wins